Vizonex/CyStub/Dev-Journal.md

 I couldn't seem to figure out how to make a return extractor for normal `def` functions yet but I'm planning to contact scoder again about the idea of bringing in this pyi-writer again but this time with a much cleaner interface for this writer in particular.
 What I would like is help with making the final version look as clean as possible while using existing writer to make it possible.
 I think I will likely use a context with it but we shall see.
 I am however going to start forking this soon as possible since I am starting a new job that's only going to add to my workload if I don't get this done anytime sooner than now...

+- 7/17/2023
+  So This project is not dead I was just taking a long break but as I did the entire way cython had the context cut out for me has been completely shifted and altered because now cython 3.0 is released and some APIs that I was working with are now broken :( so I'm going to have to likely rewrite everything which is an absolute bummer.
+It's too back that there is no backwards compatability so were going to have to come up with other options if we want this dream to continue to live on.
+I'll be back within 2 days to work more on this but chnaging the way the system is now might be a must as well as my last resort...